 The choice is entirely yours, depending on your strategy, but there are many factors to take into account.

-Cashflow investments are favoured for their higher income, although investors need to be aware that it often comes at a trade off of lower capital growth.
+Cash flow investments are favored for their higher-income, although investors need to be aware that this almost always comes as a trade-off of lower capital growth.

 Doesn’t that sound like a great way to invest?

 Sure, it does – in theory.

 In reality, however, investing for cash flow comes with some definite downsides.